 Genetic modification is different from traditional plant and animal breeding.
 In this process, one organism’s DNA (from animal, plant, bacteria, etc.) is combined with another organism in a way that cannot occur in nature.
 The results?
 No one is completely sure.
 The risks involve introducing new allergens, endangering animal welfare, creating dependence on patented seeds and environmental contamination from GM pollen.
 And because GM foods are not required to be labeled in the US, most consumers have no idea when they are consuming them.
 In fact, it’s nearly impossible to avoid them completely unless eating a 100% organic diet.
 Even stores like ours cannot claim to be GM-free because of the lack of labeling requirements.
 For more information about GM foods and action you can take, visit the Non-GMO Project and the Non-GMO Shopping Guide.
 To join the co-op in support of mandatory labeling of GMOs, visit Just Label It or Right to Know Minnesota.

 Co-ops across the country were instrumental in establishing strict rules for organic certification.
-As certified organic retailers, we know firsthand about the rigorous record keeping and documentation that is required for certification.
 As the organic food industry grows and changes, we must be diligent about keeping the standards high and the label trustworthy.
 Cornucopia Institute is a watchdog organization for organic and sustainable food issues that we follow and trust.

 School Lunch Reform